 Tax office monitoring

-Since 2017, property managers and online platforms are required to file an annual return disclosing the total rental income earned by each host during the tax year.
+Since 2017, property managers and online platforms have been required to file an annual return disclosing the total rental income earned by each host during the tax year.
 Additionally, online platforms deduct a 21% tax at source.
 This means that the tax office is likely to become aware of your income source.

 Consequences of not filing taxes

-Failure to file your taxes can result in a minimum liability of €250 up to €1,024 for not filing, along with a minimum fine of 120% of any tax due.
+Failure to file your taxes can result in a minimum liability of €250 up to €1.024 for not filing, along with a minimum fine of 120% of any tax due.
 The tax office receives information about your rental activity through the recap return (Certificazione Unica) submitted by the platform.

 How Govoni Law can assist you

-- Finding the right property with our lawyers and real estate agents.
+1. Finding the right property with our lawyers and real estate agents.

-- Drafting the accommodation contract.
+2. Drafting the accommodation contract.

-- Assisting in setting up your business.
+3. Assisting in setting up your business.

-- Offering suggestions about possible tax bonuses or deductions.
+4. Offering suggestions about possible tax bonuses or deductions.

 Stay up-to-date with the latest Italian law by liking our Linkedin page.